- Victor GASTOU

 Bio

-Today, the galerie continues its search of mixing and eclecticism by confronting the 20th century masters of design with the designers of the 21st such as Agnès Debizet, Béatrice Serre, Emmanuel Jonckers, and Emmanuel Babled.
+Today, under the direction of Victor Gastou, the gallery continues its search of mixing and eclecticism by confronting the 20th century masters of design with the designers of the 21st such as Agnès Debizet, Béatrice Serre, Emmanuel Jonckers, Emmanuel Babled, Omar Chakil and Irene Cattaneo.
+The gallery has also taken a more important role in the introduction of these designers, both historic and contemporary, on a global scale, participating in a number of international shows each year, ranging from France to the United Kingdom, Switzerland, Belgium and the United States.

 Read